js-soft/ts-native-access/packages/electron/docs/classes/CommonConfigAccess.md

 #### Defined in

-common/dist/CommonConfigAccess.d.ts:26

----
+common/dist/CommonConfigAccess.d.ts:23

+___

 ### save

 ▸ **save**(): `Promise`<`Result`<`void`, `ApplicationError`\>\>

-Save the runtime config on the filesystem
+Save the runtime config on the filesystem.
+A [ConfigurationSaveEvent](ConfigurationSaveEvent.md) is published on the [INativeEventBus](../interfaces/INativeEventBus.md) after the value was changed.

 #### Returns